-Staff recommends that the Historic Preservation Board recommend approval to Town Council of the request for demolition of the building located at 414 North Perry Street based on the following:
+Town Staff finds that request for demolition of the building located at 414 North Perry Street meets the following:

-- Compliance with the consideration of alternatives to demolition established in the Town's Historic Preservation Plan - Compliance with a majority of the review approval criteria for demolition of nonlandmarked properties
+• Compliance with the consideration of alternatives to demolition established in the Town's Historic Preservation Plan.

+• Compliance with a majority of the review approval criteria for demolition of nonlandmarked properties.